EgorBo/EgorBo.github.io/_posts/2019-08-03-llvm-cmp-to-shr.md

 | CountReserverCharacters_new |  78.92 ns | 0.0735 ns | 0.0652 ns |  1.00 |
 {% endhighlight %}

-So the improved version is 28% faster.
+So the improved version is 28% faster!
 Here is a feature request for RuyJIT to implement it there: https://github.com/dotnet/coreclr/issues/12477